-In cases of non-compliance, the Applicant will receive a Progress Payment Request Returned Notice detailing the deficiencies that must be corrected before the Program can approve the payment.
-The Applicant will have a forty-five (45) calendar day period to correct the deficiencies identified and resubmit a new PPR to PRDOH.
+In cases of non-compliance, the Applicant or selected REIC will receive a PPR Returned Notice detailing the deficiencies that must be corrected before the Program can approve the payment.
+The Applicant or selected REIC will have a forty-five (45) calendar day period to correct the deficiencies identified and resubmit a new PPR to PRDOH.